 available at https://www.nextgen.com/api/terms-of-service.

-factors, including scope of data needs, partner program type, etc.
+factors, including scope of data needs, developer program type, etc.

 Registration Process Requirements